Mumble-SRL/MBAutomationSwift/Pods/MBAudienceSwift/Readme.md

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
 To integrate MBudienceSwift into your Xcode project using Carthage, specify it in your Cartfile:

 ```
-github "Mumble-SRL/MBudienceSwift"
+github "Mumble-SRL/MBAudienceSwift"
 ```

 # Manual installation

-To install the library manually drag and drop the folder `MBAudience` to your project structure in XCode.
+To install the library manually drag and drop the folder `MBAudienceSwift` to your project structure in XCode.

 Note that `MBAudienceSwift` has `MBurgerSwift (1.0.5)` and `MPushSwift (0.2.12)` as dependencies, so you have to install also those libraries.